-Dealing with gluten exposure, or being “glutened,” and suffering with the ensuing gluten reaction, is painful both physically and emotionally.
+Getting exposed to gluten is painful both physically and emotionally.
 Symptoms from gluten exposure take hold and can take weeks to months to subside completely.
 Many people report dealing with brain fog, bloating, constipation or diarrhea, depression or anxiety, exhaustion, headaches or migraines, inflammation, joint pain and massive irritability after exposure to gluten.

-During this time of recovery from gluten exposure, it is all about you and taking the time to rest and recuperate.
+During this time of recovery, it is all about you and taking the time to rest and recuperate.
 There is no need to rush the process to get back to your normal routine.
-Listen to your body, and don’t worry about the laundry or grocery shopping.
+Listen to your body and don’t worry about the laundry or grocery shopping.
 Instead, focus all your energy on feeling better.

 A new study found accidentally eating gluten in the last 30 days was a problem for 74% of the patients surveyed.
 If this happens to you, employ these top seven steps for a speedy recovery from gluten exposure.

-- You can’t possibly drink enough fluids while recovering from gluten exposure.
+- You can’t possibly drink enough fluids.
 Water is the best choice for flushing toxins out and keeping you hydrated for a quicker recovery.

 - Coconut water starts the hydration process and naturally replaces electrolytes.

-- Warm peppermint or ginger tea and bone broth soothe an upset stomach caused by gluten exposure.
+- Warm peppermint or ginger tea and bone broth soothe an upset stomach.

 - Sleep as much as possible.
 If you can’t sleep, lay down and rest your eyes.

-- The mind also needs time to recover from gluten exposure.
+- The mind also needs time to recover.
 Consider using a meditation app to help calm your thoughts and just relax.

 - Focus on foods that are easy to digest.
-Start with clear liquids like broth and gelatin, then progress to full liquids.
-When your body is handling these foods, move on to gluten-free toast (no butter), rice, bananas or crackers.
+Start with clear liquids like broth and gelatin then progress to full liquids.
+When your body is handling these foods, move on to gluten-free toast (no butter), rice, bananas, or gluten-free crackers.
 Scrambled eggs and mashed potatoes are a great choice for those who don’t eat grains.

-- Pineapple, papaya, passion fruit and pomegranate have enzymes that aid digestion.
+- Pineapple, papaya, passion fruit and pomegranate have enzymes that aide digestion

-- Take an increased dose of probiotics to restore the good bacteria gluten has washed away.
+- Amy Meyers recommends taking an increased dose of probiotics for a week after exposure to restore the good bacteria.

 - Since our bodies are unable to produce glutamine when our systems have been compromised, take L-glutamine, a powerhouse amino acid, to heal the gut lining and reduce inflammation.

-- Take an over-the-counter pain reliever to treat headaches, inflammation and/or joint swelling.
+- Take an over-the-counter pain reliever to treat headaches, inflammation and/or joint pain and swelling

 - After the first couple of days, add light exercise to the recovery process and soak up those endorphins.
 Talk a walk outside or hop on a treadmill.
 A yoga class is another fantastic way to stretch the mind and body.
 Just don’t overdo it.